niloysh/open5gs-k8s/README.md

 ```bash
 kubectl logs ueransim-gnb-<pod-name> -n open5gs
 ```
+> [!NOTE]
-**Note**: Replace <pod-name> with the actual name of the gNB pod, which can be obtained by running kubectl get pods -n open5gs.
+> Replace <pod-name> with the actual name of the gNB pod, which can be obtained by running kubectl get pods -n open5gs.

 > [!TIP]
 > Check out the section on [Utilities](#utilities) for a more convenient way to check logs.